finom/tsimmes/README.md

 ![](http://pngimg.com/upload/bullets_PNG1473.png)

-(the image belongs to it's author)
+(the image is taken somewhere from the internet)